emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 # 5. Configuration

 ## 5.1.
+Item Naming

+There are two options responsible for the new items naming which support the expression values:

+* `item-naming-prefix`
+* `item-naming-seed`

+*Note*:
+> The `item-naming-seed` value may be an integer either a *non-composite* expression evaluating an integer value.

+## 5.2.
 Variable Items Output Path

 The `item-output-path` configuration option value may be an expression to generate the new path value for each new item operation.

-## 5.2.
+## 5.4.
 HTTP Request Headers And Queries

 See the specific [HTTP storage driver documentation](storage/driver/coop/netty/http/README.md) for the details.